 After a (surprisingly good) basil gelato, the rain returned, so we decided it would be an excellent time to do some laundry.
 Lucky for us, there was a laundromat next to our accommodation.

-Eventually the rain did stop, so we thought we’d try the trail to Corniglia.
+Eventually the rain did stop, so we thought we’d try the trail to Corniglia, the only one of the five towns not set on the sea.
 Heading up to trail, but before the official trail head, there were plenty of beautiful views of Vernazza and Castello Doria from above.
-At the trail head, there was a sign saying the trail was closed (for your safety and the cabin where you normally pay was unmanned so we didn’t have to pay).
-Since the weather didn’t look too bad, we decided to continue on to Corniglia and to turn around if it was too bad.
+At the trail head, there was a sign saying the trail was closed for your safety.
+The cabin where you normally pay was unmanned so we didn’t have to pay.
+Since the weather didn’t look too bad, we decided to continue on to Corniglia and to turn around if it started to rain.

-The hike was a bit nerve-wracking as the clouds were getting more grey by the minute, and though it started to rain a bit, we managed to make it all the way to Corniglia without getting soaked!
+The hike was a bit nerve-wracking as the clouds were getting more grey by the minute, and though it started to rain a bit, we managed to make it all the way to the hill top town without getting soaked!
 In hindsight it wasn’t the best idea since the trail would have been very slippery in places if the rain had of started earlier.
 We were very lucky!

 After a stroll through the small, quiet and very peaceful town, we were all getting pretty tired, so we walked down the 382 steps down to the train station (there’s a bus but we decided to do the walk – we must not have been that tired!).